ScriptsfromZee/ParaBank/README.md

 Once you are done cloning, you should navigate to the folder you cloned.

-You should type: "cd parabank"
+You should type: "cd ParaBank"

 This command will move you into that directory.